RedHatInsights/frontend-components/packages/docs/pages/chrome/chrome-api.md

 #### `auth.logout`

-A function that logs out current user and redirects the browser to landing page.
+A function that logs out a current user and redirects the browser to the landing page.

 ### `createCase`

-A function trough which a support case is create.
-By default, any support case contains following:
+A function through which a support case is created.
+By default, any support case contains the following:

 ```js
 {